gavinband/qctool/README.md

 # qctool - README
-Copyright 2009-2021 Gavin Band, University of Oxford
+Copyright 2009-2021 Gavin Band

-This package comprises the QCTOOL program for quality control of a set of SNP marker data, together with some other utility programs.

-The programs included are
+This repository contains the source code for QCTOOL and a number of other command-line programs that manipulate gwas datasets and other genomic data.
+The repository is hosted [at code.enkre.net](https://code.enkre.net/qctool) and is also mirrored [on github](https://github.com/gavinband/qctool).
+The programs included are:

 * [QCTOOL](http://www.well.ox.ac.uk/~gav/qctool), a program for manipulation and quality control of gwas datasets and other genome-wide data.
 Read [the QCTOOL documentation](http://www.well.ox.ac.uk/~gav/qctool).
 * [Inthinnerator](http://www.well.ox.ac.uk/~gav/inthinnerator), a program for thinning genetic variants using a recombination map.
 Read [the inthinnerator documentation](http://www.well.ox.ac.uk/~gav/inthinnerator).
-* [HPTEST](http://www.well.ox.ac.uk/~gav/Hptest), a program for testing for association between host and parasite genotypes.
+* [HPTEST](http://www.well.ox.ac.uk/~gav/hptest), a program for testing for association between host and parasite genotypes.
 See [the wiki page](/wiki/HPTEST) for more details.
-* [LDBird](http://www.well.ox.ac.uk/~gav/LDBird), a program for computing LD metrics between all pairs of variants in a genomic region or across whole genomes.
+* [LDBIRD](http://www.well.ox.ac.uk/~gav/ldbird), a program for computing LD metrics between all pairs of variants in a genomic region or across whole genomes.
 See [the wiki page](/wiki/LDBIRD) for more details.

 ## Obtaining QCTOOL ##